joncarlmatthews/handmade/README.md

 > shell_x64.bat
 ```

-If you don't you'll receive the following error message:
+If you don't, you'll receive the following error message when trying to build:

 ```
 'cl' is not recognized as an internal or external command,